 Find out how our FluidFM technology can can help your research.

-Find out how FluidFM can generate multiple KO clones in two weeks in three simple steps:
+Find out how FluidFM can generate multiple KO clones in < 3 weeks in three simple steps:

-2.Isolation of the clone candidate - Selected cells are isolated into separate wells.
+Selected cells are isolated into separate wells.
+Visual proof of single cell deposition ensures monoclonality.